RafaelSaesPalaria/RafaelSaesPalaria/README.md

 # Introduction
 Hi, I'm **@RafaelSaesPalaria**
-my knowledments are mostly in Java
+my knowledge is mainly in Java
 I'm currently learning JS/Python/Java
 I have a intermediate level of english
 I always have interest in learning new things